released/M480BSP_ISP_HID_20_SPIFLASH_APROM/README.md

     g_dataFlashSize = 0x1000;
 ```

-4. under hid_20_iap.sct , to spilt boot loader in LDROM and APROM

-add SPIM driver will more than 4K size , hence , need to add last 3 pages in APROM for boot loader ( include data flash : 4K)
+4. add SPIM driver will more than 4K size  , hence need to add last 3 pages in APROM for boot loader ( include data flash : 4K)

+use hid_20_iap.sct to spilt boot loader in LDROM and APROM

+__keypoint in hid_20_iap.sct__

 ```c
 	LOAD_ROM_1  0x100000 0xFFF